-Pursuant to Iowa Code section 68B.32A(11), the Iowa Ethics and Campaign Disclosure Board takes the opportunity to issue its opinion on the enforcement of rule 351 IAC 13.5 that provides for the automatic suspension of individuals who lobby executive branch agencies without being registered.
+Pursuant to Iowa Code section 68B.32A(11), the Iowa Ethics and Campaign Disclosure Board takes the opportunity to issue its opinion on the question of whether an attorney representing a client in a contested case or court action challenging an agency action is lobbying.
 We note at the outset that the Board's jurisdiction is limited to the application of Iowa Code chapters 56 and 68B and rules in Iowa Administrative Code chapter 351.
 Whether some other statutory system, common law theory or agency rule applies to this issue is not covered by this opinion.

 BY DIRECTION AND VOTE OF THE BOARD